Moon2Di/documentation/en/blockchain-services/emerdpo/the-emerdpo-antifake-programme.md

 ### You (manufacturer) would like us to create a series of test tags for you

-If you are a manufacturer who would like our help to trial EMC Antifake during its pilot stage then please [contact the Emercoin team](http://emercoin.com/contact) today.
+If you are a manufacturer who would like our help to trial EMC Antifake during its pilot stage then please <a href="http://emercoin.com/en/contact">contact the Emercoin team</a> today.
 During the pilot we may be willing to take on all of the work, to produce several dozen labels for you and provide the required cryptographic keys, all free of charge within the timeframe of a few days. **All you'll need to do is apply the